wildtechgarden/wild-theme-shell-mod-hugo/SCRATCHPAD-WISHLIST.md

 file and `../file.md` links to a file in the parent directory)
 * render-image doing the same for paths to images (so when GitHub/GitLab render Markdown you should see the images)

-## Images

-* Convert to WebP (with fallback to JPG for old Safari-iOS?)
-* Responsive sizes for images
-* Responsive pixel densities for images
-* Generate thumbnails when requested
-* LQIP and colour gradient maps with lazy loading
-* TODO: Use Git-LFS and process images on build (with cache), or do processing outside Hugo and reference images not in repo?
-* Image credits / copyright notices
-* Easy use of [EDCNS](https://edcns.ca) and other CC local stock photos
-* Gallery and/or carousel for multiple images
-* Default to use alt as caption (if it doesn't make sense as a caption it probably doesn't make sense as an alt).
-	* Needs to able to be readily styled in a spot, font, etc, that looks good
-* Configurable warn or error on no alt text

 ## Visible metadata / Authorship / Copyright